What is Personal Care?

 Where to Start

 If you think that you might be eligible for personal care services through Medicaid or the VA, the best place to start is with your Case Manager or Primary Care Physician.
 Otherwise, because most personal care is private pay, you or someone on your behalf can call to make an appointment for a free consultation from one or more agencies to learn more about their services and pricing.
 Questions that you may want to ask include how often the agency has unfilled shifts due to unavailable staff, whether there is a contract or you can cancel services at any time, and what their cancellation policy is for a shift in case you need to cancel a visit.
-Also be sure to request a full declaration of the agency's fees in writing and not just the hourly rate.
+Also be sure to request a full declaration of the agency's fees in writing and not just the hourly bill rate.

 Find an HHAU member agency in your area by visiting